Response to “101 reasons why Linux is better than Windows” – Part 5

 34) Linux community is cool they provide unconditional support and help you get started.
 Once you get involved into it, its like one huge family.

 In my experience, a lot of Linux users feel elite and superior about using Linux (of course, not all Linux users are this way).
-There is nothing wrong with liking or disliking an OS, but please do not exaggerate “facts” about Linux just to get people to switch to an OS that has no real support outside of a few companies and community boards.
+There is nothing wrong with liking or disliking an OS, but please do not exaggerate “facts” about Linux just to get people to switch to Linux.

 35) Linux runs on older hardware too, you don’t need to the latest and the greatest hardware.
 Even if you can’t run all the latest applications on your old hardware, using Linux, you can always put it to some good use.